udocker - be anywhere

 - The

-. - like this LD_LIBRARY_PATH remains untouched for the executables
+LD_LIBRARY_REAL. - Like this LD_LIBRARY_PATH remains untouched for the executables,

-- but in practice is the LD_LIBRARY_REAL with the containers paths that is used
+- but in practice it’s the LD_LIBRARY_REAL with the containers paths that is used.

 udocker: Fakechroot engine (F3 and F4) - I